 Durability

-Good — the unit feels solid and well cooled, with users reporting reliable performance for regular shop and hobby use; long-term heavy industrial duty is less documented.
+Good for regular shop and hobby use, based on the article’s described buyer feedback.
+Long-term heavy industrial duty is less documented.

 Key Benefits